Coldingham Priory: In conflict

 In November 1528 the Earl of Angus stayed at the Priory and wrote letters to the Earl of Northumberland and Henry VIII about his success against the forces of James V who were besieging Tantallon Castle.

 In April 1544, during the war known as the Rough Wooing, a garrison put in by George Douglas (an ally of the English) was driven out by John Hume.
-Regent Arran established a garrison of six gunners in the Priory in October 1554.
+In June 1544, an English force led by Sir George Bowes, John Widdrington, Henry Eure (a son of William Eure), and Lionel Grey burnt the claustral buildings.

+Regent Arran briefly established a garrison of six gunners in the Priory in October 1544.
+Henry VIII gave orders for Coldingham to be taken and fortified.
+In November, George Bowes retook the Priory.
+William Eure then sent George Bowes and the Italian military engineer Archangelo Arcano to set up a fort at Coldingham.
+George Bowes was made the "petty-captain" with 100 men, and some gunners from the Berwick garrison, and ten Irish arquebusiers.